liderrick/Text-Based-Fighting-Simulation-Game--Fantasy-Combat-Vol.-I/README.md

 ## Class Diagram
 ![](class_diagram.png)

-## Gameplay Specifications
+## Simulation Specifications
-The following gameplay specifications were sourced from the project assignment (Project 3, Oregon State University, CS 162 - Winter 2017).
+The following simulations specifications were sourced from the project assignment (Project 3, Oregon State University, CS 162 - Winter 2017).

 > [The] ‘universe’ contains Vampires, Barbarians, Blue Men, Medusa and Harry Potter.
 Each has characteristics for attack, defense, armor, and strength points as follows.